Perfect pitch: Answer these four questions for a fast, effective PR piece

 The most effective pitches are short — maybe 100 to 150 words.
-To keep your pitch fast and efficient, answer these four questions:
+To make your perfect PR pitch fast and efficient, answer these four questions:

 - Why you?
 Target the journalists and bloggers you pitch.
 Start with a personal greeting and slant your story to their media outlet, column or segment.